SAdhikary2/RapidReserve-Platform/README.md

    ```

 2. **Set Up MySQL Database**
-   - Create databases for each microservice (if needed).
+   - Create databases for each microservice .
    - Configure connection credentials in each service's `application.properties`.

 3. **Run Keycloak for Authentication**